As an Amazon Associate I earn from qualifying purchases.

 When it comes to life jackets, there are three types for the average person to choose from.
 While there are actually many more (if you’re a commercial fisherman for example) most people will fall into needing one of the following:

-Boating/Board Sports: These life jackets tend to be the most secure but also the most restrictive.
+These life jackets tend to be the most secure but also the most restrictive.
 While they can be used for everything, you might find them uncomfortable.
-For example, if I wear a life jacket of this style kayaking I end up with chafing under my arms and on my sides even though my life jacket is well fitted.
+For example, if I wear a life jacket of this style while kayaking I end up with chafing under my arms and on my sides even though my life jacket is well fitted.

-Inflatable/One Size Vests: Everyone should wear a life jacket.
+Everyone should wear a life jacket.
 If you can only bring yourself to wear something as unobtrusive as possible, choose a vest that will inflate automatically upon entering the water.
 I use this style of life jacket when fly-fishing large rivers or ice fishing (even though you should really limit their use in cold weather/water as they inflate much slower).

-Is Life Jacket Fit Gender Specific?
+Is Life Jacket Fit Gender-Specific?

 This is actually a simple question with a slightly convoluted answer.
 Let’s just say that most companies make certain lines or models of life jackets that are marketed specifically to men or women.
 Typically the jackets are made with gender-stereotypical colors and have very slightly different cuts.

 In general a well-fitting unisex life jacket will be a better option than a lower quality option meant specifically for your gender.
-I have half a dozen life vests that are used by both men and women when my family gets together and no-one has complained about the fit.
+I have half a dozen life vests that are used by both men and women when my family gets together and no one has complained about the fit.

 Don’t Fat People Float Anyway?

-As with everything else in the realm of obese and overweight people, there is a lot of confusion about plus size life jackets.
+As with everything else in the realm of obese and overweight people, there is a lot of confusion about plus-size life jackets.
 On one side, people think that “fat floats” and so plus size life jackets are superfluous.
 On the other side, we have people who think that fat people should be wearing larger life jackets which provide a huge amount of buoyance that is increased with their size/weight.

 The truth is, the more water you displace, the better you float.
 In fact, we just wrote a whole post on this subject here.
 However, in the interest of brevity, I’ll just say that if an amount of buoyancy is approved by the Coast Guard it will be sufficient for you as a big and heavy person.

 If you are around water, you should be wearing a life jacket.
 Far too many people drown every year because they don’t own a life jacket or simply didn’t have it on.
-Don’t use the excuse the there aren’t well-fitting options available.
+Don’t use the excuse that there aren’t well-fitting options available.
 There are so many life jackets for big people on the market that you should get one and wear it.
 Stay safe out there!